ReVanced/revanced-manager/docs/2_1_patching.md

 ## ⏭️ What's next

-The next page is back to the usage page.
+The next page is the usage page.

 Continue: [🛠️ Usage](2_usage.md)